About the Fishery

 Anglers should note the following warnings:

 Disregard older maps showing TT vehicle or walking access from the northern side road leading through the metal quarry.
 This is private land and the owners do not permit angler access.
 The new access road is located about 300m south of the main road bridge and provides vehicle access up-river to a car park with the river being a short walk from there.
-(If you cannot find it enquire at The Store just north of the main road bridge where Stella and Pete Gordon operate a tackle shop and excellent cafe beside their petrol station - go to Links to see Stella's fishing reports on the TT.)
+(If you cannot find it enquire at the service station on the south side of the road bridge.

 The Tauranga-Taupo mouth is very deep and can be dangerous for wading.
 There is good fishing off the spit especially at night.
 From an anchored boat or dinghy, you can cast over the deep lip with a fast sinking line.
 This area fishes well throughout the year but is especially productive in late autumn through winter as fish congregate near the mouth preparing to run upstream to spawn.
 Due to the depth of the water day time fishing is productive, and night fishing is less affected by moonlit conditions as the trout tend to lie very deep.